petersulyok/smfc/README.md

 	Fan(FAN4)	Lower Critical - going low - Assertion
 	Fan(FAN4)	Lower Non-recoverable - going low - Assertion

-then you must adjust your configuration (i.e. threshold values) because IPMI switched back to full rotation speed.
+then you must adjust your configuration (i.e. threshold values) because IPMI switched back to full rotational speed.

-### Q: I would like to use constant fan rotation speed in one or both zones.
+### Q: I would like to use constant fan rotational speed in one or both zones.
 How can I configure that?
 You should configure the temperatures and levels with the same value.

 	min_temp=40